Traffic Ticket Classifications

 Moderately serious traffic charges are classified as Class 1 Traffic Misdemeanor Offenses or Class 2 Traffic Misdemeanor Offenses.
 These types of charges cannot be paid by mail and court appearance is required.
 In some cases, depending upon the misdemeanor class and nature of the charge, an attorney may be retained to go to court in place of the driver.
 Class 1 Traffic Misdemeanor Offenses are more serious than Class 2 Traffic Misdemeanor Offenses.

 A Misdemeanor Traffic Offense is exactly as its name states — a misdemeanor criminal charge.
-A conviction for this class of violation may result in a jail sentence of up to one year, hefty fines and costs, probation for 12 months or more, required drug or alcohol counseling, useful public service, restitution, and other penalties or sentence requirements.
+A conviction for this class of violation may result in a jail sentence of up to one year and hefty fines and costs.
+Other potential consequences include probation for 12 months or more, required drug or alcohol counseling, useful public service, restitution, and other penalties or sentence requirements.

 Do not ignore the court date listed on your summons — you must appear in person, except in some cases where it is possible to retain an attorney to appear in your place.
-If you or your attorney fail to appear on your court date, serious consequences may result, including the issuance of an arrest warrant, a requirement that you post a bond to ensure your presence at future court dates, suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.
+If you or your attorney fail to appear on your court date, serious consequences may result, including the issuance of an arrest warrant.
+Other consequences include a requirement that you post a bond to ensure your presence at future court dates.
+Additionally, a suspension of your driver’s license (regardless of whether you live in-state or out-of-state) until the arrest warrant is resolved, and other actions taken to secure your presence in court.

 If you get a conviction for a Class 1 or 2 Misdemeanor Traffic Offense, points are assessed to your driver’s license in accordance with Colorado’s DMV Point System.